 - Work at Taylor Health and Wellness Center, Physical Therapy Clinic, or Speech, Language and Hearing Clinic in any position having access to protected health information, whether via medical records, billing records, or otherwise.

 - Serve in positions designated as sensitive positions by the President, Chief Financial Officer, Chancellor, appropriate Vice-President or Provost.

-All employees must self-report felony criminal arrests and convictions within five days to the Background Check Coordinator.
+All employees must self-report criminal arrests and convictions for driving while intoxicated, any sexual offense, and/or any felony within five (5) days to the Office of Human Resources.

-Criminal background checks will be conducted and managed by the Human Resources Department.
+Criminal background checks will be conducted and managed by the Office of Human Resources.
 The following process and roles will be built into how criminal background checks are done and what actions are taken.

 - Background Check Coordinator (BCC) – Human resources will identify at least one employee as the university’s Background Check Coordinator (BCC).
-This individual will be responsible for all activities involved with the checks including determining the scope, conducting, making decisions on results, and relaying on decisions to both employer and employee.
+This individual will be responsible for contacting the applicant or employee to sign the appropriate release form(s), submit required information to the background check vendor to conduct the background check, maintain the background check reports for the personnel file, and report results of background checks as required by policy.
 A key component of this role involves keeping information confidential except on a need-to-know basis.

 The following are standards for conducting the checks.

 - Out of State Checks should be done for the last seven years if the final candidate has an employment history outside of Missouri or has lived outside the state.
-This can be determined by utilizing either information the candidate has provided (resume/vita, reference check information, past employment information, etc.) or the vendor.
+This can be determined by utilizing either information the candidate has provided (online application, resume/vita, reference check information, past employment information, residence where the applicant has live, etc.) or the vendor.

 - International Checks shall be conducted on non-United States citizens who have been in the United States for less than 7 years.
 University may rely on the FBI checks conducted during the Visa process for international criminal history.